 What is m-commerce?

-The rise of m-commerce has made it vital for all companies to have mobile-responsive websites
+Why it’s vital for all companies to have mobile-responsive websites

 Exploiting this avenue may involve updating the features on your website to include optimising the sales process for mobile phones, from a user experience (UX) point of view, with larger buttons, for example.
 Optimising websites also entails offering customers a seamless and flowing journey, with the capacity to browse and make purchases without encountering any bugs or glitches.
 The process must involve understanding how people navigate around your site, the journey they take and coming up with ways to improve the overall shopping experience while making purchases through smartphones.